caglartoklu/tex_turkce.vim/README.markdown

 - 2013-10-31
   - Added `TrToAnsi` command.
+    This command will convert Turkish
+    characters with accents to similar ones in ANSI.
     This has no *from* function since the change is irreversible unless undoed.
-This command will simply convert Turkish characters with accents to similar ones in ANSI.
   - Added warnings if TrTo or TrFrom does not find a suitable converter function.
 - 2013-10-30